Aimdoc

 1) Who it’s built for: enterprise teams vs B2B SaaS

-- Aimdoc: built specifically for B2B SaaS to optimize the buyer experience (chat, routing, alerts, and guided product education).
+• Aimdoc: built specifically for B2B SaaS to optimize the buyer experience (chat, routing, alerts, and activation guidance).

 2) Routing + alerts depth